 However, the conditional GAN framework cannot be directly used for our purpose for the following two reasons: 1) the first term in Eq.~(\ref{Eq:cgan}) cannot be evaluated directly, because we do not have access to the ordinary labels.
 2) the conditional GAN only generates $X$'s and does not infer the ordinary labels.
 A straightforward solution would be to generate $(\rvx, y)$ from the learned conditional GAN model and to train a separate classifier on the generated data.
-We will show that such two-step solution results in a sub-optimal performance.
+However, such two-step solution results in a sub-optimal performance.

-To enable generative-discriminative complementary learning, we propose a complementary conditional GAN ($CCGAN$) by extending the ACGAN ~\cite{acgans} framework to deal with complementarily-labeled data.
-The model structures of GAN, ACGAN, and our $CCGAN$ are shown in Figure~\ref{model_structure}.
-ACGAN decomposes the joint distributions as $P_{XY}=P_{Y|X}P_X$ and $Q_{XY}=Q_{Y|X}Q_X$ and match the conditional distributions and marginal distributions separately.
-The marginals $P_X$ and $Q_X$ are matched using adversarial loss~\cite{gans}, and $P_{Y|X}$ and $Q_{Y|X}$ are matched by sharing a classifier with probabilic outputs.
+To enable generative-discriminative complementary learning, we propose a complementary conditional GAN ($CCGAN$) by extending the TAC-GAN ~\cite{gong2019twin} framework to deal with complementarily-labeled data.
+The model structures of GAN, TAC-GAN, and our $CCGAN$ are shown in Figure~\ref{model_structure}.
+TAC-GAN decomposes the joint distributions as $P_{XY}=P_{Y|X}P_X$ and $Q_{XY}=Q_{Y|X}Q_X$ and match the conditional distributions and marginal distributions separately.
+The marginals $P_X$ and $Q_X$ are matched using adversarial loss~\cite{gans}, and $P_{Y|X}$ and $Q_{Y|X}$ are matched by sharing a classifier with probabilistic outputs.
 However, $P_{Y|X}$ is not accessible in a complementary setting since the ordinary labels are not observed.
-Therefore, $P_{Y|X}$ and $Q_{Y|X}$ cannot be directly matched as in ACGAN.
+Therefore, $P_{Y|X}$ and $Q_{Y|X}$ cannot be directly matched as in TAC-GAN.
 Fortunately, we make use of the relation between $P_{Y|X}$ and $P_{\bar{Y}|X}$ ( Eq.~(\ref{Eq:relation}) ) and propose a new loss matching $P_{Y|X}$ and $Q_{Y|X}$ in a complementary setting.
 Specifically, we learn our $CCGAN$ using the following objective